Children’s Legal ServicesOrganizations We Help Fund Legal Aid Directories Donate Now What We Do

 - Be staffed by at least one full-time attorney or have access to one attorney on a full-time basis or equivalent, licensed to practice in the Florida

-Additional eligibility guidelines are included in the application.
+Additional eligibility requirements are included in the application.

 In addition to funds from Florida’s Interest on Trust Accounts program, gifts from lawyers to the Foundation from the Children’s Legal Services campaign on the annual Florida Bar fee statement help support these grants, along with proceeds from the Kids Deserve Justice license plate initiative.